rfspencer/DungeonEngine/ProjectTwo/README.md

 # Journal
 ### 7/17/2024
 Created requirements document with minimum requirements to make a functional game.
 Began R&D on how to approach the user interface.
 There's a few low-level libraries that can do the arrow key movement, but I want to see if I can do it with native C++ Standard Library modules first.
 It seems [Windows.h](https://learn.microsoft.com/en-us/windows/console/console-functions) has some functions that control the terminal window directly, so need to explore that.
+Got some initial ideas down for the Map class.

 ### 7/16/2024
 Created project files and git repository.